Petros626/GTTL-dataset/README.md

  ### CVAT

-The Computer Vision Annotation Tool [CVAT](https://github.com/opencv/cvat) is an interactive image and video annotation tool for computer vision.
+The Computer Vision Annotation Tool ([CVAT](https://github.com/opencv/cvat)) is an interactive image and video annotation tool for computer vision.
 It supports faster labeling than conventional tools with functions like automated annotation, tracking mode or pretrained AI models.
+So please save yourself time and use a advanced tool instead of the slow tools.

- ### PlateRecognizer
+ ### Plate Recognizer
+The [Plate Recognizer](https://platerecognizer.com/) is a Automatic License Plate Recognition to detect and blur license plates of private vehicles.
+The software also is able to detect human faces and to blur them.
+Since German data privacy prefer to make these two things unrecognizable, I used this tool to quickly and easily get a dataset that can be published without problems.

 ## Outlook
 For automated camera triggering to create the dataset, GPS triggering would be a good method.
 The Raspberry Pi with a GPS module (e.g. [Neo-6M GPS](https://www.berrybase.de/fr/u-blox-neo-6m-gps-ttl-empfaenger-inkl.-antenne) with [pynmea2](https://github.com/Knio/pynmea2) or [geopy](https://github.com/geopy/geopy) library could be used for this.
 The calculation of the distance travelled can be achieved manually **pynmea2** or via ready-made functions **geopy**.